 - Difficulty thinking (cognitive impairment)

 - Difficulty planning and carrying out tasks (executive function)

 - Emotional instability

-- Substance abuse
+- Substance misuse

 - Suicidal thoughts or behavior

-The full list of symptoms of people with CTE at autopsy is still unknown.
-It is unclear what kind of symptoms, if any, it may cause.
+The full list of signs and symptoms to look for in people with CTE at autopsy is still unknown.
+It is unclear what kind of symptoms, if any, CTE may cause.
 Little is known right now about how CTE progresses.

 When to see a doctor

 CTE is thought to develop over many years after repeated brain injuries that may be mild or severe.
 However, see your doctor in case of the following: